 More information: More information: Creating and editing global option sets

 This feature was introduced in Dynamics CRM 2016 Service Pack 1 On-Premises and Dynamics CRM Online 2016 Update 1.

 Let's look at the following business scenario.
 Your company is an insurance provider.
-You use Dynamics 365 to manage your customer interactions and standardize business processes.
+You use Dynamics 365 for Customer Engagement apps to manage your customer interactions and standardize business processes.
 It’s important for you to know if a recipient of policies or claims is an individual or a company.
 To address this business requirement, you can create two custom entities: Policies and Claims.
 To get and track the customer information you want, add the Customer lookup field to the Policies entity and the Claims entity, by using the new Customer field capability.